ismasan/steppe/README.md

 # CreateUser.payload_schema will be merged into the endpoint's own payload_schema
 e.step CreateUser

-# You can add further fields to the payload schema
+# You can add fields to the payload schema
+# The top-level endpoint schema will be the merge of both
 e.payload_schema(
   email: Types::Email.present
 )
 ```

 ### URL Parameters